santolucito/CPSC112-game/README.md

 For this assignment we have given you a .zip file called Assignment4.zip which can be imported into your workspace.
 File -> Import then import "General -> Existing Projects into Workspace."

 CPSC112_Assignment4.zip is a complete project that can be run as an Android or Desktop app.
 To run the desktop version, you open the frontend-desktop folder in the sidebar (package explorer) in eclipse then click on src and press run.
 Likewise with Android.
 Feel free to test your code using either method.
-The first time your run, you will want to "Run As" a "Java application" for the desktop version and a "Android application" for Android. the game doesn't work yet since you haven't written the code!
+The first time your run, you will want to "Run As" a "Java application" for the desktop version and a "Android application" for Android.
+The game isn't fully functional yet, and won't be until you complete this assignment.

 The whole project has a bit of a complicated structure - there are three different folders.
 The one titled "cs112game" contains the file you will be editing and is where all the logic is handled, while the other two "frontend-_____" are for the front end and you won't need to touch.
 Specifically, you need to only need to edit cpsc112/src/cpsc112.game/BoardHelper.java